Build Plans

 You must have access to any assets that you wish to execute as tasks.

-In the Plan View page, drag and drop the task type to the plan canvas.
+In the Plan Canvas view page, drag and drop the task type to the Plan canvas.
 The task details and configuration options are displayed on the right side.

 Select the task, and configure it as needed.